Charleston Prenuptial Agreement Lawyer

-Due to the binding and complex nature of prenuptial agreements, it’s crucial to involve a skilled Charleston family law lawyer.
+Due to the binding and complex nature of prenuptial agreements, it’s crucial to involve a skilled Charleston prenuptial lawyer.
 In fact, both parties must have independent counsel for the prenuptial agreement to be considered valid in a South Carolina court.

 At Shaw Law Firm, LLC, We are well-versed in the drafting and execution of prenuptial agreements.
 Our experience in a wide range of family law matters helps us consider the effect a prenuptial agreement can have in other areas, such as estate planning.